KirillovD/Data-Analyst-portfolio/README.md

    The used dataset includes the following columns:<br>

-  * After the cleaning of data, the dataset was expanded with additional columns and new usefull calculations:
+   After the cleaning of data, the dataset was expanded with additional columns and new usefull calculations:

-  * Then an additional shorter dataset with monthly total revenue and percentage growth was created:
+   Then an additional shorter dataset with monthly total revenue and percentage growth was created:

-  * At first I have practiced in some basic visualisation with mathplotlit labruary.
+   At first I have practiced in some basic visualisation with mathplotlit labruary.<br>
-  * Then I created the more advanced Power BI report:
+   Then I created the more advanced Power BI report:

   <iframe title="Report Section" width="1280" height="720" src=